Slain Afghan journalists remembered on World Press Freedom Day - Journal du Cameroun

 The deadly assaults have shaken Afghanistan’s tight-knit journalist community.
 Most of them are close friends as well as colleagues who look out for one another as they work in an increasingly hostile environment.

-Hours after the Kabul explosion, dozens of Afghan news editors and executives returned to the site in a public display of defiance to militants.
+But they remain defiant, with dozens of Afghan news editors and executives returning to the site of the Kabul blast hours later Monday in protest.

 “World Press Freedom Day reminds me and my colleagues of the importance of reporting — reporting for a vibrant democracy,” Parwiz Kawa, editor-in-chief of the Hasht-e-Subh Daily newspaper, told AFP.